heber-silva/CKA-Obsidian-Vault/Security/Multi-tenancy.md

 ### Virtual control plane per tenant[](https://kubernetes.io/docs/concepts/security/multi-tenancy/#virtual-control-plane-per-tenant)

-Another form of control-plane isolation is to use Kubernetes extensions to provide each tenant a virtual control-plane that enables segmentation of cluster-wide API resources.
-[Data plane isolation](https://kubernetes.io/docs/concepts/security/multi-tenancy/#data-plane-isolation) techniques can be used with this model to securely manage worker nodes across tenants.
+Another form of control-plane isolation is to use Kubernetes extensions to provide each tenant a virtual control-plane that enables segmentation of cluster-wide API resources. [](https://kubernetes.io/docs/concepts/security/multi-tenancy/#data-plane-isolation) techniques can be used with this model to securely manage worker nodes across tenants.

 The virtual control plane based multi-tenancy model extends namespace-based multi-tenancy by providing each tenant with dedicated control plane components, and hence complete control over cluster-wide resources and add-on services.
 Worker nodes are shared across all tenants, and are managed by a Kubernetes cluster that is normally inaccessible to tenants.
 This cluster is often referred to as a _super-cluster_ (or sometimes as a _host-cluster_).
 Since a tenant’s control-plane is not directly associated with underlying compute resources it is referred to as a _virtual control plane_.